 Documents to bring on your Portugal trip

 8. If you have an EU passport, you don’t need a visa to enter Portugal.
-Other passport holders should check Visit Portugal’s guidelines although American, Canadian and Australian citizens can travel visa-free for 90 days (total) within the Schengen area.
+Other passport holders should check Visit Portugal’s Entry Formalities although American, Canadian and Australian citizens can travel visa-free for 90 days (total) within the Schengen area.

 12. If you exchange money before travelling to Portugal, try to avoid bringing large bills, i.e. bigger than 50 euros.
 If your currency exchange provider has given you a stack of 100, 200 or worse, 500 euro notes, take them into a local bank when you arrive to get a stash of smaller notes.